fahimaloy/velox/docs/wgpu-ci.md

 -----
 - SwiftShader provides a software Vulkan ICD that works in CI where GPU drivers may not be present.
 It is slower but sufficient for smoke testing adapter/device creation.
 - If the smoke tests still fail in CI, consider running inside a runner with Docker + hardware support, or adjust the workflow to use a headless X server / ANGLE.

+---

+Skia-native CI notes ⚠️

+- The project now includes headless Skia smoke tests guarded by `--features skia-native`.
+- These tests attempt to create an EGL context and a `skia_safe::gpu::DirectContext`; they require Mesa/EGL dev packages on the test runner.
+- A GitHub Actions workflow `./github/workflows/skia-native.yml` installs the required packages on `ubuntu-latest` and runs the ignored Skia tests.
+- For local reproduction, run `./ci/run-skia-tests.sh` (Debian/Ubuntu) to install deps and run the ignored Skia tests.
+- If `skia-native` tests fail due to missing native binaries, consider using `skia-safe` prebuilt binaries, or use a custom Docker image with Skia libs installed.